 Is Libra (More Than) a Mobile Payments Solution?

 So if Libra isn’t Facebook’s bitcoin, what is it?
 A better analogy is probably WeChat Pay, the hugely popular payment service provided by China’s dominant social networking app.
 In parts of China’s big cities, cash is reportedly fading into the background as mobile payments take over.
 Users clearly find the integration of payments and chat – not to mention the myriad other apps and widgets developers have built on top of WeChat – convenient.

-WeChat’s example points to perhaps the most compelling reason to use Libra: its potential to make sending and receiving money simpler.
-Cash and cards have proved surprisingly tenacious in the U.S., even as China and other countries such as Kenya are opting for mobile payments.
+WeChat’s example points to perhaps the most compelling reason to use Libra: to make sending and receiving money simpler.
+Cash and cards are surprisingly tenacious in the U.S., even as and other countries such are opting for mobile payments.
 Perhaps bundling the country’s most popular social network with a no-hassle digital wallet will change that.

 This scenario assumes that merchants will accept Libra.
 So far, things are looking promising.
 Facebook’s early partners in the project include big names – Mastercard, Uber, eBay, Spotify, Visa and PayPal are just a few – but impressive-sounding consortia often fail to get ambitious projects off the ground.
 Especially blockchain projects.

 Another selling point for Libra is its potential to ease cross-border payments.
-The agonizing costs and delays of sending money across borders are sadly familiar to individuals, families and businesses around the world.
+The agonizing costs and delays of sending money across borders are sadly familiar to individuals, families and businesses.
 Multinational Facebook’s new “global currency” (as the white paper puts it) could make that process much less painful.

 Is Libra Legit?